- 1 comment

 - Rainfall: 10 – 70 mm

-- Highlights: Spring is always a great season to visit Nepal and all treks can be undertaken during this period, even climbs to e.g. Island Peak, Mera Peak etc. Those looking for a more culturally oriented journey will find Bhaktapur to be a great place to visit in April.
+- Highlights: Spring is always a great season to visit Nepal and all treks can be undertaken during this period, even climbs to e.g. Island Peak, Mera Peak, etc. Those looking for a more culturally oriented journey will find Bhaktapur to be a great place to visit in April.
 The traditional Nepali new year festival of Bisket Jatra Navavarsha is celebrated with great pomp and splendor in this quaint Nepali town and it is an experience you won’t observe anywhere else!
-Spring is also the best time to do a jungle safari in Chitwan National Park, giving you the best chances of spotting Rhinos, Elephants, Tigers, Monkeys etc. Especially tigers are easiest to find during Spring is there is only a few water holes available in the park, which most animals will visit, including the beautiful tigers.
+Spring is also the best time to do a jungle safari in Chitwan National Park, giving you the best chances of spotting Rhinos, Elephants, Tigers, Monkeys etc. Especially tigers are easiest to find during Spring is there are only a few water holes available in the park, which most animals will visit, including the beautiful tigers, etc.